When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Wireless connectivity is forward-thinking, with LC3 and Bluetooth LE support as well as LDAC.
 There aren’t any aptX codecs, though – something that was found on the old Fidelio L3.
 Google Fast Pair makes setup a breeze on Android phones, and Multipoint means you can be paired to two devices at once.
 Auracast, a new single source, multi-receiver tech built into the Bluetooth LE spec, also makes the cut – which will be handy once it’s adopted by other gadgets.

-It’s a shame, then, that I experienced a few unexplained disconnects during my testing.
+During my initial testing, I experienced a few unexplained disconnects.
 The Fidelio L4 would sometimes drop out for seemingly no reason, then reconnect automatically quickly after.
-This happened while walking around and when sat stationary, so it doesn’t seem connected to the wear sensor.
+This happened while walking around and when sat stationary, so wasn’t connected to the wear sensor.
 It was also in areas with low Bluetooth interference, and across multiple devices.
-I’ve sent my unit back to Philips for the team to diagnose the issue, which is hopefully isolated or fixable through firmware.
+Philips eventually diagnosed an issue with Android devices, and issued a firmware update to fix it.
+In a follow-up test I had no further connectivity problems.

 Interface: got what you need